bloombloombloom/Bloom/README.md

 ---

 ### Compiling Bloom
 To compile Bloom, the following dependencies must be resolved.
-The accompanying installation commands will only work on distros with apt-get support.
+The accompanying installation commands require support for apt-get.

 #### CMake version 3.10 or later:
 This can be installed via `sudo apt-get install cmake`, provided the appropriate version is available in your OS package